AkashMundari/ethereum-org-website/public/content/developers/docs/gas/index.md

 ### Priority fee (tips) {#priority-fee}

 The priority fee (tip) incentivizes validators to include a transaction in the block.
-Without tips, validators would find it economically viable to mine empty blocks, as they would receive the same block reward.
+Without tips, validators would find it economically unviable to mine empty blocks, as they would receive the same block reward.
 Small tips give validators a minimal incentive to include a transaction.
 For transactions to be preferentially executed ahead of other transactions in the same block, a higher tip can be added to try to outbid competing transactions.

 ### Max fee {#maxfee}